ogbautista/Visual_Bm_Scenario/README.md

 ```{r}
 python3 visBmScenario.py [-l] [scenario]
 ```
-if scenario is not specified, input the scenario name when prompted.
+if scenario is not specified, the program will prompt to input a scenario name.

 ### Options
+`
 [-l]	show node labels (node numbers)
+`
 Upcoming:
 - Accept cmd line parameters to modify the real time frame interval and the visualization speed
 - save command to save to a gif file instead of showing in the display